 visit to HPU

-High Point University Financial Aid Terms and Conditions
+High Point University Financial Aid Terms and Conditions for Undergraduate Students

 - The Financial Aid Award Letter with the most recent date supersedes any previous award notice.